 NOTE: Staff should check for duplicate accounts before creating a new individual user SCWOS account.
-See section 2.3.5 Merging Individual User Accounts for more guidance on finding duplicate user accounts.
+See section 2.3.6 Merging Individual User Accounts for more guidance on finding duplicate user accounts.

-2.3.2 Recording Job Seeker Services in SCWOS
+2.3.2 RECORDING JOB SEEKER SERVICES IN SCWOS

 WP services are available to any person who wishes to access them without regard to eligibility, employment, or income status.
 Previously, any engagement with the labor exchange system and/or WP staff (e.g., using SCWOS to look for work, receiving basic information from staff, or referrals to partners or services) would make an individual a WP participant.
-However, WIOA requires states to collect information and report individuals based on their level of engagement with the workforce system.
-The category of reportable individual allows DOL to identify the individuals who engaged with the workforce development system on an initial level, but who do not receive a significant staff-assisted that would make them participants.
+WIOA now requires states to collect information and report individuals based on their level of engagement with the workforce system.
+The category of reportable individual allows DOL to identify the individuals who engaged with the workforce development system on an initial level, but who do not receive a significant staff-assisted service.
 Outcomes of reportable individuals are not included in performance.
 Only individuals who meet the definition of "participant" are included in performance indicators.